It's a fantastic time to be a gamer — when it comes to platform choice, there have never been more options available.

 SNES Classic Edition

-Why should you buy this?
-It has 20 of the best games ever made for only $80.
+Why you should buy this: It has 20 of the best games ever made for only $80 (retail price).

-With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games like you remembered them.
+With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games as you remembered them through retro gaming.
 There's even a CRT filter option mimicking the look of your old television.

 With the addition of a save-state feature, playing old Nintendo games on the SNES Classic is significantly less frustrating than it was 25 years ago, and when you're ready to sit down and game with a buddy, classics like Super Mario Kart and Street Fighter II Turbo: Hyper Fighting give you a chance to compete for bragging rights.